Rise Mzansi: Funders

 Rise Mzansi was the subject of public controversy due to the apparently large amount of funding it possessed in the absence of any declaration of its funding sources, which led to allegations that it might be funded by a foreign government.
 Party leaders were evasive when answering questions and initially claimed that the party "is only funded by ordinary South Africans".

 The IEC released donor information for the period 1 October to 31 December 2023 showing that Rise Mzansi raised R16.7 million: more than any other party during that period.
 Of this amount, R15million came from a single donor: billionaire Rebecca Oppenheimer, daughter of apartheid mining magnate Nicky Oppenheimer.
 The party subsequently received significant criticism for this, with leader of the opposition EFF party Julius Malema saying:

 “How can you give Rise Mzansi so many millions even when they don’t have a track record of being a legitimate political party?
 Let us unite black people to fight against the Oppenheimer money.
 Let us not be bought by the Oppenheimers.”

 In the IEC's release of donor information for the first quarter of 2024, immediately before the elections, it was revealed that the party had received a further R33,895,000.
 Again, R15million of this came from Rebecca Oppenheimer.
 Another R15million came from an unknown, recently registered non-profit organisation called 'We Are The People', leading to further controversy.
 The third largest donor was The Tempyr Trust, an anonymous trust registered in Luxembourg.

 Collaboration with Good

 In August 2024, Axolile Notywala, the party's candidate for Premier of the Western Cape during the 2024 Western Cape provincial election, was appointed by Good to fill a vacancy in the City of Cape Town council.
 Rise Mzansi stated that the arrangement "cements the two parties' commitment to revive conversations about realigning social democratic politics" and did not rule out the possibility of a merger, while Good's Brett Herron said that "we are confident that this is only the beginning of a much broader and richer project".

 Merger

-On 5 October 2025, it was announced that Rise Mzansi would be merging with two other ideologically-similar political parties, Good and Build One South Africa, to form Unite for Change, which will contest the 2026 local government elections.
+On 5 October 2025, it was announced that Rise Mzansi would be merging with two other ideologically-similar political parties, Good and Build One South Africa, to form Unite for Change, which was intended to contest the 2026 local government elections.
 Rise Mzansi will fully merge with the newly formed political party at the next general election.

+The merger was put on hold in April 2026, with the three parties stating that "it cannot be implemented effectively under the pressure of an election campaign.
+As a result, the parties have determined that the best option is to contest the 2026 local government elections individually and pursue consolidation afterward".